pythonpadawanEXE/COMP1531/assumptions.md

 but name_ vairables cannot be only numbers or only hyphens or only spaces,while they can be only letters.

-Maximum Number of Users with respect to max allowable run time less than 10 ,000 (perform stress test to estimate?)
+Maximum Number of Users with respect to max allowable run time expected 2,000 (perform stress test to estimate?)